vipulSP2108/RealTech-Innovations/README.md

 Welcome to the RealTech Innovations folder!
 This repository contains a collection of innovative projects where we leverage technology to solve real-world problems.
 Each project is stored in its own folder, consisting of a code file, a report file and a readme file.
 This document contains important information about this folder.

-## Code
+## Code (sweep)

-The `code` file contains the source code and implementation file for each project.
+The `sweep` file contains the source code and implementation file for each project.
 You can explore the code and use it as a reference or as a starting point for your own implementations.

 ## Report